erik-d123/Infinigen/README_LIDAR.md

 1. Distance falloff of `1 / r^2` (physical inverse-square; override as needed)
 2. Optional per-frame auto exposure: 95th percentile mapped to intensity 200
-3. Principled BSDF sampling for diffuse/specular reflectance
+3. Principled BSDF sampling for diffuse/specular return power and transmissive attenuation
 4. Minimum range 5 cm to retain close geometry
 5. No random dropout; grazing acceptance allows all non-backfacing hits
 6. Percentile-based coloring in the viewer for stable contrast

 ## Outputs

-- `lidar_frame_XXXX.ply`: Per-frame point clouds in the chosen frame (with intensity, reflectance, normals)
+- `lidar_frame_XXXX.ply`: Per-frame point clouds in the chosen frame (with intensity, return power, range, normals)
 - `lidar_config.json`: Serialized `LidarConfig` used for the run
 - `frame_metadata.json`: Per-frame point counts and intensity scale factors
 - `trajectory.json`: Camera translations indexed by frame
 - `timestamps.txt`: Seconds from the first frame (derived from scene FPS)
 - `poses_tum.txt`: TUM-format poses `timestamp tx ty tz qx qy qz qw`
 > The `intensity` column in the PLY is per-frame scaled for visualization.
-Use the `reflectance` float column for training or quantitative analysis.
+Use the `return_power` float column (and `range_m`) for training or quantitative analysis.
+The `exposure_scale` column records any per-return exposure adjustment when auto exposure is enabled.

 ### PLY Structure